singer-yang/awesome-deep-optics/README.md

 ### 3. Network Representation

 The latest method is to model a group of optical systems by a network.
 The network takes optical parameters (e.g., curvatures) as input and outputs the PSF.
-The PSF is usually computed by ray tracing, but a network representation can make the process differentiable and memory-efficient.
+By feeding massive training, the network learns a continous interpolation on optical parameters.
+In the End-to-End training, we can back-propagate gradients through the network to get the gradients for optical parameters.

 - 2021 Deep learning-enabled framework for automatic lens design starting point generation. [paper](https://opg.optica.org/DirectPDFAccess/3CCFC208-3A65-4ABB-8B196EC9543FBAD5_446872/oe-29-3-3841.pdf?da=1&id=446872&seq=0&mobile=no), [project](https://lensnet.herokuapp.com/)
 - **2021 Differentiable Compound Optics and Processing Pipeline Optimization for End-To-end Camera Design.** [paper](https://light.cs.princeton.edu/wp-content/uploads/2021/02/DeepCompoundOptics.pdf), [project](https://light.princeton.edu/publication/deep_compound_optics/)